othree/simple-search-query/README.md

 # simple-search-query

 Simple logic search query matcher.
-Excute query like:
+Execute query like:

 * `XML and HTML` Looking for both keywords *XML* and *HTML*.
 * `English and (not GB)` Looking for *English* and no *GB* present.